jgoldfar/cmstest-base-docker/README.md

 ## Build/Implementation Details

-To build the `prepared` image, you'll need to embed a private SSH key for which the public key is saved to Github and Bitbucket.
+To build the `main` image, you'll need to embed a private SSH key for which the public key is saved to Github and Bitbucket; right now, this is accomplished by using a local key that is copied into the image and deleted after use.

-For instance, you may run
+If you need to encrypt a key to e.g. upload this step to a secure service, you can generate a new key by running

 ```shell
 ssh-keygen -t rsa -b 4096 -C "jgoldfar+docker@gmail.com" -f id_rsa